codersclub/DRKB/winapi/resource/icon/icon_extract/index.md

 I have added code to this demo, to distingiush between shortcut and non-shortcut files -

-without this code, it will overlay the shortcut \"arrow\" irrespective of the file type.
+without this code, it will overlay the shortcut "arrow" irrespective of the file type.

 To show the icon of a shortcut, the following code can be used as a